 This is why the note-taking process is so important.
 This is also why you should get organised with a system that you are familiar with.
 In addition, if you work in a study group, you must also make sure not to share too many ideas.
 This could lead to others subconsciously thinking they own such ideas and would lead to plagiarism.
 Furthermore, it is important not to use somebody else’s work or sections of it.
 Your tutor could recognise that your style of writing has changed dramatically.
 Recognising this could then lead to a more thorough investigation of your past and present work.

 Examples of the Consequences of Plagiarism.

-People who attain university qualifications often go on to represent companies or work in positions of importance with many social responsibilities, and so it is very important that these people do not falsely gain such qualifications.
+People with university degrees often go on to work with many social responsibilities.
+So it is very important that these people do not falsely gain such qualifications.

 Using Plagiarism Detection Tools like Viper

-It is a really good investment to sign up to some plagiarism detection software like Viper, as this provides you with an added layer of risk management, and can put your mind at ease that you have not, at least, inadvertently copied any content or ideas from digital sources.
+It is a really good investment to sign up to some plagiarism detection software like Viper.
+This services will provide you with an added layer of security, and can put your mind at ease.
 However, bear in mind that digital content is now extensive, and includes all online content, as well as any in-house records of past essays kept by a university.
-In fact, this content might be so extensive, that your content might be flagged for a particular phrase or idea that you have not copied or plagiarised, but which has simply by coincidence turned out very similar.
 As such, if this happens, then it might be prudent to just tweak your work, so that it is a little more unique.
 But how common is plagiarism?

 Finally, you must ask yourself: do you really want to destroy everything that you have worked for to get to this point in your academic life, for just a moment of laziness?
 Probably not I would say.
 For more information on how to avoid plagiarism simply visit the following link: